PushNchat-com/sokoclick/README.md

 SokoClick will primarily serve the Cameroonian market, supporting both English and French as official languages, with considerations for local payment methods, connectivity challenges, and regional user behaviors.

+**Business Model:**
+- Seller list products for free and pays 10% commission on sales
+- Seller pays $5 daily listing fee per slot = pays 00 commission on sales
+- Seller pays $140 for a featured slot per month = pays 00 commission on sales
+- 100% WhatsApp Business API for communication
+- 100% Supabase for backend services
+- 100% Vercel for frontend hosting

+**Resolution process between buyers and sellers:**
+- Buyer and seller agree on the price of the product via WhatsApp
+- Buyer pays for the product
+- Seller receives payment
+- Seller ships the product
+- Buyer receives the product
+- Buyer confirms receipt of the product
+- Seller receives payment of the product
+- Seller confirms receipt of payment
+- Transaction is complete

+Sellers can list products for free and pay $5 daily listing fee per slot = pays 00 commission on sales Buyers can bid on products via whatsapp with the seller and pay for the product via MTN Mobile Money, Orange Money, or other regional payment providers
+Seller must have an account to list products and receive payments Buer must not have an account to bid on products

+Sellers onboarding process:
+- Seller provides their name, phone number, and WhatsApp number
+- Seller provides product details
+- Seller provides payment details
+- Seller is added to the platform

 ## 2. Technical Architecture

 SokoClick will utilize a modern web architecture leveraging the following technologies: